fshowalter/franksmovielog.com-v1/content/reviews/tucker-and-dale-vs-evil-2010.md

 Having said coed sport a popped collar and ooze aggression and entitlement renders his character one-dimensional.
 As a convenient genre trope to advance the plot, that's fine, but the straw man characterization mutes any social commentary.

 From here, the film devolves into a comedic monster movie.
-The aforementioned popped-collar coed transforms into a disfigured maniac, kidnaps Allison, and imperils her Snidely Whiplash style in an old sawmill.
+The aforementioned popped-collar coed transforms into a disfigured maniac, kidnaps Allison, and imperils her, Snidely Whiplash style, in an old sawmill.
 It elicits some chuckles but relies on the humor of Dale's awkward fit as an action hero.

 It's a rehash of the film's running mistaken identity theme.
 One gag involves Dale “suiting up” to battle the maniac, only to have Allison shriek when she spies him, leading Dale to say, “Oh, I thought it might look kind of intimidating.
 Does it?”